syne-tune/syne-tune/docs/tutorials/pasha/pasha.md

 A suitable stopping criterion for PASHA is the number of configurations that have been evaluated so far, but it can also be evaluated using stopping criteria based on the wallclock time.
 With time-based criteria PASHA would make an impact when the stopping time is selected as a small value.

-Selecting the value of $\epsilon$ for soft ranking requires some amount of domain expertise to judge what values are reasonable.
-However, we have found $\epsilon=0.025$ (2.5%) to be a good rule-of-thumb in practice.
-Another criterion that has worked well is $\epsilon=2\sigma$, which has the benefit of automatic selection of $\epsilon$.
+Selecting the value of `epsilon` for soft ranking requires some amount of domain expertise to judge what values are reasonable.
+However, we have found `epsilon=0.025` (2.5%) to be a good rule-of-thumb in practice.
+Another criterion that has worked well is `epsilon=2*sigma`, which has the benefit of automatic selection of `epsilon`.